-- 7.1 As a result of consultation the application has received one relevant representation.
-A copy of the representation made by Sussex Police is reproduced in full at Appendix E. The content of which is considered to relate to the statutory licensing objectives as follows:

-- Prevention of Crime & Disorder

-- Protection of Children from Harm

-7.2 Sussex Police have stated they fully support West Sussex Trading Standards recommendation that this authority considers suspending the licence, to act as a deterrent.
-In light of the circumstances, two failed test purchase operations, the police initially suggest a suspension of licence for four weeks.
+- 7.1 As a result of consultation the application has received one representation supporting the Police application.
+A copy of the representation made by West Sussex Trading Standards is reproduced in full at Appendix E. The content of which is considered to relate to the statutory licensing objectives as follows: - Prevention of Crime & Disorder - Protection of Children from Harm - 7.2 West Sussex Trading Standards have stated they fully support Sussex Police recommendation that this authority considers revocation of the licence - 7.3 In addition two relevant representations were received opposing the Police application and appealing for leniency.
+These are reproduced in full at Appendix F